 Tailoring the sensory environment is crucial too.
 Think about noise machines, individual reading lights, or blackout curtains to cater to each child’s needs.
 Small adjustments can make a big difference in creating a space that works for everyone.

 Establishing routines is big help – having clear and consistent rules about bedtime, playtime, and personal space can help reduce conflicts and anxiety.
-A predictable routine can make sharing a room more manageable and pleasant for your children.
+A predictable routine can make sharing a room more manageable and pleasant for your autistic triplets.

 Ultimately, the decision comes down to what feels right for your family.
 Pay attention to how your children react respond to sharing a room.
 Be prepared to adapt and make changes as needed.
 Remember, flexibility is key—what works today might need to be adjusted tomorrow as your children grow and their needs change.
 Whether they end up sharing a room or not, the goal is to create a living arrangement that supports their well-being and happiness.
 You know your kids best!